 Consumer sentiment recovery resumes

-• Westpac Consumer Sentiment Index up 4% to 95.9 in March.
+• Westpac Consumer Sentiment Index drops 6% to 90.1 in April.

-“The Westpac–Melbourne Institute Consumer Sentiment Index posted a solid 4% rise in March, lifting to 95.9 from 92.2 in February.”
+“The Westpac–Melbourne Institute Consumer Sentiment Index fell 6% in April, to 90.1 from 95.9 in March.”

 Read the press release